Havanese dog: Appearance

-A unique aspect of the breed is the topline, which rises just slightly from withers to croup, creating a topline that is straight but not level.
+A unique aspect of the breed is the topline, which rises just slightly from withers to the croup, creating a topline that is straight but not level.
 Renowned for their flashy, lively gait, their strong rear drive and slightly shorter upper arm produce a springy motion rather than a far-reaching one.
 The angle of the topline does not change while moving at a natural gait.

 The muzzle is full and tapers slightly at the nose.
 It does not have the appearance of being short or snipy.
 Length of skull measured from stop to point of occiput is equal to the length of muzzle.
 The top of the skull is rather flat and the back skull is rounded.

 The length from foot to elbow is equal to the length from elbow to withers.
 The fore chest is pronounced.
 When in a standing position, the sternum lines up with the elbows, creating a deep chest.
 Ribs are well-sprung and the abdomen is moderately tucked up.

-The Havanese has dark brown eyes and almond-shaped lids surrounded by black pigment.
-The ears, when extended, reach half way to the nose.
+The Havanese has solid black eyes — except for the chocolate colored dogs which may have brown eyes — and almond-shaped lids surrounded by black pigment.
+The ears, when extended, reach halfway to the nose.
 They arc slightly upward at the base and hang down on the sides of the head without touching the face.
 The tail is carried arched forward up over the back.
 While the tail's long plume of hair falls on the body, the tail itself never touches the back.
-The rarest color of a Havanese is chocolate.